Palm Beach County may use eminent domain to expand Royal Palm Beach Boulevard

 ROYAL PALM BEACH, Fla. — There are some homeowners unhappy about the possible expansion of Royal Palm Beach Boulevard.

 Knowles has steadily and methodically moved his family north from Miami to get away from traffic congestion.
-Now, Royal Palm Beach Boulevard, in front of his house, could soon go from a two-lane highway to a 5 lane undivided roadway.
+Now, Royal Palm Beach Boulevard, in front of his house, could soon go from a two-lane highway to a five-lane undivided roadway.

-Palm Beach County said plans for the roadway improvements near Loxahatchee would go from Royal Palm Beach Boulevard, M canal, to south of Orange Boulevard.
+Palm Beach County said plans for the roadway improvements near Loxahatchee would go from Royal Palm Beach Boulevard, the M Canal, to south of Orange Boulevard.

 The total appraised value of the 57 parcels is just over a million dollars.
 According to county documents, the attempts to negotiate the purchases have been unsuccessful.